-- 1. Each county may submit one State Fair entry from classes 50294 and one from 50297. - 2.
+- 1. Each county may submit one State Fair entry from classes 50294. - 2.
 Small Engine displays must be no larger than 4' x 4' display board.
 Exhibits must be portable. - 3.
 No complete engines, lawn tractors, tillers, chainsaws, etc. are permitted for display. - 4.
 No electrical power is available for displays/exhibits.